mritunjaysharma394/vowpal-wiki/Tutorial.md

 There is quite a bit going on here.
 The first thing is a label, `0`, corresponding to no roof replacement.
 The bar `|` separates label from features.
 The features are `price`, `sqft`, `age`, and `2006`.
 The first 3 features use an index derived from a hash function while the last feature uses index 2006 directly and has a default value of 1.

 The next example, on the next line, is similar, but the label information is more complex.
+The `1` is the label indicating a roof-replacement is required.
 The `2` is an importance weight which implies that this example counts twice.
 Importance weights come up in many settings.
 A missing importance weight defaults to 1. `'second_house` is the tag, it is used elsewhere to identify the example.

-The third example is straightforward except there is a `0.5` in the label information.
+The 3rd example is straightforward, except there is an additional number: `0.5` following the weight, in the label information.
 This is an initial prediction.
 Sometimes you have multiple interacting learning systems and want to be able to predict an offset rather than an absolute value.

 Next, we learn: